-Expected Volatility: Since the Company does not have a sufficient trading history of its common stock, the expected volatility was derived from the average historical stock volatilities of public companies within the Company's industry that it considers to be comparable to its business, over a period equivalent to the expected term of the stock options.
+Expected Volatility: Prior to July 2023, the expected volatility was derived from the average historical stock volatilities of public companies within the Company's industry that it considers to be comparable to its business, over a period equivalent to the expected term of the stock options, since the Company did not have a sufficient trading history of its common stock.
+Beginning in July 2023, the Company uses a weighted average volatility of its Class A common stock and the stocks of public companies within the Company's industry to develop its expected volatility assumption.